rknktm/linux_hands_on/8-shell-scripting-conditional-statements.md

-# Hands-on Linux-07 : Shell Scripting/Conditional Statements
+i# Hands-on Linux-07 : Shell Scripting/Conditional Statements

 Purpose of the this hands-on training is to teach the students how to use conditional statements in shell.